archivesspace/tech-docs/src/content/docs/development/ui_test.md

 ./build/run db:dump:test
 ```

-An updated `frontend/spec/fixtures/archivesspace-test.sql` will be created that can be committed and pushed to a Pull Request.
+An updated `frontend/spec/fixtures/archivesspace-test.sql` will be created that can be committed and pushed to a pull request.

+`db:dump:test` uses your locally installed `mysqldump`, so check the diff before committing it.
+The dump is written by the client, not by the server in the container, and a client from a different MySQL series will rewrite parts of the file that have nothing to do with your migration — for example a `mysqldump` 8.4 client adds an explicit `COLLATE` clause to every column that declares a `CHARACTER SET`, producing thousands of unrelated changed lines.
+The changes you want to see are the `schema_info` version, the new or altered tables, and any rows your migration adds.

+## End-to-end tests

+The feature specs described here are separate from the ArchivesSpace end-to-end test suite, which runs against a deployed instance.
+See [ArchivesSpace End-to-End Test Suite](/development/e2e_tests).